 Then $X$ has finitely many primitive degree d points.
 Moreover, if $\gcd(d, m) = 1$ or $d$ is prime then $X$ has finitely many degree $d$ points. \end{theorem}

 Let $d$ be an integer satisfying \cref{eq:degree_condition}.
-The argument used in\cite{KhawajaSiksek} relies on the fact that all functions $f$ on degree $d$ on $X$ have to factor in a nontrivial way as composition of two maps $X \to C \to \P^1$ due to the Castelnuovo–Severi inequality.
+The argument used in\cite{KhawajaSiksek} relies on the fact that all functions $f$ on degree $d$ on $X$ have to factor in a nontrivial way as composition of two morphisms $X \to C \to \P^1$ due to the Castelnuovo–Severi inequality.
 However if $d$ is large enough with respect to $g$ then $X$ will always have an abundance of functions of degree $d$, as soon as it has at least one function of degree $d$.
 Additionally there is no theorem anymore forcing all these functions to factor trough some intermediate curve.
 In particular, the argument that forces all but finitely many points to be imprimitive breaks down for larger degree.
-So it is reasonable to expect the existence of primitive points for larger degree.
+So it is reasonable to expect an abundance of primitive points for larger degrees.

 In the same article Khawaja and Siksek already give an example that shows that the finiteness of primitive points breaks down when the degree is large enough.